MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 ## System requirements

-For Surface Hubs running Team OS, Surface Hub 2 Smart Camera requires the following updates for [Windows 10 Team 2020 update](surface-hub-2020-update-whats-new.md) (20H2) on Surface Hub 2:
+For Surface Hubs running Team OS, Surface Hub 2 Smart Camera requires the following updates for the [Windows 10 Team 2020 update](surface-hub-2020-update-whats-new.md) (20H2) on Surface Hub 2:

-- February 15, 2022 — update for Team based on KB5010415* (OS Build 19042.1566)
+- Windows 10 Team 2020 Update 2 (KB5010415 or a subsequent Windows update)
-- January 21, 2022 — update for Surface Hub 2S
+- System Hardware Update — 1/21/2022 (or a subsequent System Hardware Update)

 To learn more, refer to [Surface Hub update history](surface-hub-update-history.md).